linode/docs/docs/tools-reference/tools/load-testing-with-siege.md

 8. Open the `.siegerc` file located in your home directory.

-9. Suggested configuration is for 25 concurrent users over a period of 1 minute.
+9. The suggested Siege configuration is for 25 concurrent users over a period of 1 minute.
 Set a location for your log file.
 Be sure to uncomment any commented settings by removing the pound sign (`#`):

 	{: .file-excerpt}
 	.siegerc